-do not represent a valid floating-point format, zero if they do, and a positive integer if they represent a valid format which may yield an unexpected behavior such as double rounding.
+if the storage format is binary32.
+The convention of appending an f to the function name when the storage format is binary32 is common in C, and is used throughout the library whenever a binary64 and a binary32 variant are offered.
+The two functions return a negative integer if the fields of the input do not represent a valid floating-point format, zero if they do, and a positive integer if they represent a valid format which may yield an unexpected behavior such as potentially harmful double rounding (see Section 5).
 Some of the fields of an optstruct are pointers, and the function should be used as shown on line 49 to free the memory correctly.